About The National Science Foundation

 Facilitation Awards for Scientists and Engineers with Disabilities (FASED) provide funding for special assistance or equipment to enable persons with disabilities (investigators and other staff, including student research assistants) to work on NSF-supported projects.
 See the program announcement or contact the program coordinator at (703) 292-6865.

-NSF has Telephonic Device for the Deaf (TDD) and Federal Relay Service (FRS) capabilities that enable individuals with hearing impairments to communicate with the Foundation regarding NSF programs, employment, or general information.
-TDD may be accessed at (703) 292-5090 or through FRS at (800) 877-8339.
+The National Science Foundation has Telephonic Device for the Deaf (TDD) and Federal Information Relay Service (FIRS) capabilities that enable individuals with hearing impairments to communicate with the Foundation about NSF programs, employment or general information.
+TDD may be accessed at (703) 292-5090, FIRS at 1-800-877-8339.

 The National Science Foundation is committed to making all of the information we publish easy to understand.
 If you have a suggestion about how to improve the clarity of this document or other NSF-published materials, please contact us at firstname.lastname@example.org.